What Do You Need to Buy a House?

 • VA loan.
 If you qualify for a VA loan, you can usually buy a home with no money down.

 If you are a first-time homebuyer, you can also look into down payment assistance programs.
 (In the SoFi survey, among people who said having a down payment was their top homebuying concern, 49% had not explored these programs.)
-An online search for these programs from the Department of Housing and Urban Development (HUD), state and local housing authorities, nonprofits, and other organizations can help you reach your homeownership aspirations.
-They can offer grants and loans.
+An online search for these first-time homebuyer programs and loans from the Department of Housing and Urban Development (HUD), state and local housing authorities, nonprofits, and other organizations can help you reach your homeownership aspirations.

 The other aspect of buying a house that may require cash: closing costs.
 These typically add up to between 3% and 6% of your loan.
 They include items like bank processing costs, title search, appraisal costs, and more.
 It’s worth noting that some lenders may offer credits toward closing costs; that can be something to keep in mind when you are searching for a lender.